Luann00/RockPaperScissors/README.md

 Live Preview: [https://luann00.github.io/RockPaperScissors/](https://luann00.github.io/RockPaperScissors/)

 ## Description
 A simple Rock-Paper-Scissors game built with HTML, CSS, and JavaScript.
-Play against the computer and track your score.
+Play against the computer and try to beat it!

 ## Features
 - Interactive UI with real-time score updates